will1410/cataloging-training/copy-cataloging/adding-a-title-from-oclc.md

 F. Download the records to your computer.

-## To import the record/records into NExpress:
+## To import the record/records into Next Search Catalog:

-G. Open the Tools menu in NExpress.
+G. Open the Tools menu in Next Search Catalog.

 \(Screenshot needed\)